OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 Code in this page constructs the URL of the identity provider's sign-in page by using information that is passed to the dialog box using, as described in [Passing information to the dialog box](#passing-information-to-the-dialog-box).
 It then redirects to the sign-in page.
 In this design, the provider's page is not the first page opened in the dialog box, so it is not necessary to list the provider's domain in the `<AppDomains>` section of the add-in manifest

-For sample add-ins that uses this pattern, see:
+For sample add-ins that use this pattern, see:

 - [Insert Excel charts using Microsoft Graph in a PowerPoint Add-in](https://github.com/OfficeDev/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart)
 - [Office Add-in Office 365 Client Authentication for AngularJS](https://github.com/OfficeDev/Word-Add-in-AngularJS-Client-OAuth).